-Ammonia is a leading chemical industry in the world.
-Because ammonia is used to prepare other chemicals and has its uses.
-In this tutorial we are going to cover followings.
+Ammonia is a leading chemical industry in the world because ammonia is used to prepare more chemicals and has uses in laboratory scale too.
+In this tutorial we are going to cover followings of ammonia production.

 Ammonia is compound which has molecular formula of NH3.
-It is a gas in room temperature.
-In laboratories, ammonia is as aqueous ammonium hydroxide (NH4OH) solution.
-Ammonia is a very toxic compound and have to use it very carefully.
+It is a colourless gas at room temperature.
+In laboratories, ammonia is met as aqueous ammonium hydroxide (NH4OH) solution.
+Ammonia is a very toxic compound and have to use it very carefully to prevent injuries.

 Ammonia is a very toxic, sharp suffocating odor, colourless gas.
 Ammonia is basic gas and it is found as aqueous ammonium hydroxide solution in the laboratory.
 Ammonia dissolve very well in water.